The Applicability and Calculation of Gratuity in India

 - Payment; and

-The Payment of Gratuity Act 1971 (the Act) applies to employees engaged in factories, mines, oilfields, plantations, ports, railway companies, shops or other establishments with ten or more employees.
+The Payment of Gratuity Act, 1972 (the Gratuity Act) is applicable to employees engaged in factories, mines, oilfields, plantations, ports, railway companies, shops or other establishments with ten or more employees.
+The full official text of the Gratuity Act can be found here.
 Gratuity is fully paid by the employer, and no part comes from an employee’s salary.

-To fall under the Act and qualify for gratuity, an employee needs to have at least five full years of service with the current employer, except in the event that an employee passes away or is rendered disabled due to accident or illness, in which case gratuity must be paid.
+To be eligible for gratuity under the Gratuity Act, an employee needs to have at least five full years of service with the current employer, except in the event that an employee passes away or is rendered disabled due to accident or illness, in which case gratuity must be paid.

 Gratuity is paid when an employee: